Mastertronic Group: Blast! Entertainment

 Blast!
-Entertainment was a publishing joint-venture between Mastertronic and Disky Communications that published budget-priced, licensed video games for the PlayStation 2, PlayStation Portable, PC, Wii, and Nintendo DS aimed at young game players.
-The partnership was announced in April 2006.
+Entertainment was a publishing joint-venture between Mastertronic and Disky Communications that published budget-priced, licensed-based video games for the PlayStation 2, PlayStation Portable, PC, Wii and Nintendo DS aimed at younger players.
+The partnership was announced in April 2006, and the company sold its remaining stock c.
+2009.
+Their output included games commissioned by budgeted British developers, which included Casper's Scare School, Casper and the Ghostly Trio, Little Britain: The Video Game, Charlotte's Web, An American Tail, and Mr. Bean.
+Games published by Blast! were often panned by critics for outdated graphics, unfaithfulness to the license and short length; many titles were labelled as "shovelware".

 Sold Out

-A publishing label that published indie games.
+Sold Out was a publishing label that published indie games.